Miracle in Miami: Lead-up to the play

 Entering the game, the Patriots were leading the AFC East with a record of 9–3, while the Dolphins had a record of 6–6.
 A Patriots win would clinch them their 10th consecutive division title.
 After the Patriots struck first with a touchdown, there would be a total of eight lead changes, but Patriots kicker Stephen Gostkowski would miss not only the extra point on the aforementioned first touchdown, but a field goal attempt later on.
 Leading 30–28 after an unsuccessful attempt to score a touchdown in the waning seconds, he would score another field goal to put them up 33–28 with 16 seconds left to play.

 The play

 Trailing by five points with seven seconds to go, the Dolphins had the ball at their own 31-yard line.
 Quarterback Ryan Tannehill threw a pass over the middle that was caught by wide receiver Kenny Stills, who lateraled the ball to the right side of the field that was caught by DeVante Parker at midfield.
-Parker then tossed the ball to running back Kenyan Drake, who ran the ball 52 yards for a touchdown to win the game 34–33.
+Parker then tossed the ball backward to running back Kenyan Drake, who ran the ball 52 yards for a touchdown to win the game 34–33.
 The Dolphins declined to kick the extra point, per the rule change for the 2018 season following the Minneapolis Miracle.

 One of the keys to the play was the Dolphins left guard Ted Larsen diligently following the play 40 yards downfield and springing a vicious block on the Patriots' Patrick Chung, who otherwise might have tackled Drake.
+After that, Rob Gronkowski was out of position to make the tackle as Drake flew by him to score.